padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 In the next step, we would add two more items to the properties- 'year'and 'yrmnth'- for the purposes of producing monthly distribution of fire in the study area.

-We would want to further trim the data to the study area; given the dataset is an image collection, every image in the collection must be trimmed to the study.
+We would want to further trim the data to the study area.
+Given the dataset is an image collection, every image in the collection must be trimmed to the study.
 A user-defined function would be used to do this.
-In this function, the additional image properties would be created.
+In this function, the additional image properties would be created using the **.set** method.

 ```JavaScript
 var fire = fireData.map(function(img) {